MicrosoftDocs/sql-docs/docs/relational-databases/statistics/statistics.md

  When new partitions are added to a large table, statistics should be updated to include the new partitions.
 However the time required to scan the entire table (FULLSCAN or SAMPLE option) might be quite long.
 Also, scanning the entire table isn't necessary because only the statistics on the new partitions might be needed.
 The incremental option creates and stores statistics on a per partition basis, and when updated, only refreshes statistics on those partitions that need new statistics

- If per partition statistics are not supported the option is ignored and a warning is generated.
+ If per partition statistics are not supported, the option is ignored and a warning is generated.
 Incremental stats are not supported for following statistics types:

 * Statistics created with indexes that are not partition-aligned with the base table.
 * Statistics created on Always On readable secondary databases.